 Theories with special meaning

-Dr. Eichelberger shared which nursing theories have a special meaning
+Dr. Eichelberger shared which nursing theories have a special meaning to her personally.

 “Roger’s Theory is my personal nursing theory that I adopted during my doctoral study and it is what kept me in nursing.
 I was searching for something to challenge me and make me ponder the “why’ and “what if” and the interconnectedness of time, life, space and oneness of humans and how we all relate to one another and how patients and nurse fit into that scheme.
 Roger’s theory of Unitary Human Beings did that for me and I have used those concepts as a basis for my research and practice since that time,” says Eichelberger.